Summary of No More Mr Nice Guy by Dr. Robert Glover

 What No More Mr. Nice Guy Talks About

 No More Mr. Nice Guy is a book written by the psychiatrist Dr. Robert Glover.
-It explains how societal changes have led young boys to hopelessly seek everyone’s approval constantly.
-They try their best to be “good boys”, get split from their core masculine identity, and struggle in their daily lives as a result.
+It explains how societal changes have taken away boys’ role models which leads them to seek everyone’s approval constantly.
 The book is a proven method to help men reclaim their masculinity and get the life they desire.

 This book is by far the best book for men’s mental health.